microsoft/MSBuildCache/README.md

 ## Usage

+This feature requires Visual Studio 17.9 or later.

 To enable caching, simply add a `<PackageReference>` for the desired cache implementation and set various properties to configure it.

 For repos which build C# code, add a `<PackageReference>` to `Microsoft.MSBuildCache.SharedCompilation` for shared compilation support.